 Has this guide to growing microgreens at home inspired you to have a go yourself?
 Let me know which varieties you try!

 For more easy gardening and grow your own projects, take a look at these posts.

-If you’re keen on getting the kids involved in gardening, you might also like my book ‘A Year of Nature Craft and Play’.
-It’s filled with fun gardening projects, crafts, games, art and science activities that inspire kids to get creative with nature and explore the amazing natural world.
+If you’re keen on getting the kids involved in gardening, you might also like my book ‘A Year of Nature Craft and Play’, which is filled with fun ideas for nature play.
+There are gardening projects, crafts, games, art and science activities, all designed to inspire kids to get creative with nature and explore the amazing natural world.
 There are 52 budget-friendly activities, one for every week of the year, all with easy-to-follow instructions and colourful photos.
 You could check out my blog section on gardening with children too 🙂